software-trizzey/djazzy-vscode/README.md

   - **CharField and TextField Nullability**: Ensures `CharField` and `TextField` fields are not incorrectly marked as `null=True`, which can lead to inconsistencies in data integrity.

   - **Missing Exception Handling Detection**: Flags Django functional views and methods in class-based views that lack exception handling.
 This feature helps you ensure that error handling is properly implemented, improving the robustness and stability of your Django application.

-  - **Static N+1 Query Analysis**: Detects potential N+1 query patterns in your Django code.
-This feature identifies when multiple database queries are being executed within loops and suggests optimizations to minimize query counts and improve performance.

 - **Security Checks**: Includes several security checks to help ensure your Django project follows best practices for security: